-Perhaps, because it’s a modulator (and sound similar to a flanger), it could be based on a short phase-shifting delay circuit?
-Again, this isn’t the case.
+Perhaps, because it's a modulator (and sounds similar to a flanger), it could be based on a short phase-shifting delay circuit.
+Again, this isn't the case.

-Phasers actually utilize a series of all-pass filters (which pass all frequencies and aren’t really filters on the surface level) to produce their effect.
+To produce their effect, phasers actually utilize a series of all-pass filters (which pass all frequencies and aren't really filters on the surface level).

 What Are Phaser Pedals & How Do They Work?

 Phaser pedals are stompbox-style units designed to receive guitar, bass or other instrument signals and produce the modulation-type phaser effect.

 The MXR Phase 90 is one of the most popular phaser pedals ever to be produced and is ultra-simple with its single knob.

 The MXR Phase 90 is featured in My New Microphone's Top 11 Best Phaser Pedals For Guitar & Bass.